Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

 The following three classes are provided through header files in the common source directory (`srcCommon`):

 * `srcCommon/AlignedAllocator.h`: `AlignedAllocator` is a small struct with two methods.
 This struct is provided as a helper class to support memory-aligned allocation for the test vectors.
-Memory-aligned blocks of data can be transferred much more rapidly, and the OpenCL™ API library will create warnings if the data transmitted is not memory-aligned.
+On Alveo Data Center accelerator cards, memory-aligned blocks of data can be transferred much more rapidly, and the OpenCL™ API library will create warnings if the data transmitted is not memory-aligned.

 * `srcCommon/ApiHandle.h`: This class encapsulates the main OpenCL API objects:
   * context